hoffmangroup/segway/doc/segway.rst

 You can recover from a previously completed training run by specifying multiple :option:`--input-master` and :option:`--trainable-params` files.
 They will be matched to each other in order.
-If there are more iterations specfiied than master and parameter files, then new ones will be generated automatically for the remaining iterations.
+If there are more instances specified than master and parameter files, then new ones will be generated automatically for the remaining instances.
 The final parameters file is generated in *workdir*\ ``/params/params.params`` The Helpful Commands section of this manual contains some short scripts useful for this process

-The new training run will start over with round index 0 for all iterations, so the usual maximum of 100 rounds will take place after another 100 rounds rather than from the initial start.
+The new training run will start over with round index 0 for all instances, so the usual maximum of 100 rounds will take place after another 100 rounds rather than from the initial start.

 In the future, this will be replaced with :option:`--old-directory`\=\